 Bed sores typically develop on areas of a person's body that bear weight such as the coccyx, hips, heels and elbows.
 In the majority of cases, the injury can be avoided by repositioning the patient every two hours.

-There is never a charge to discuss your case with one of our Chicago bed sores lawyers.
+There is never a charge to discuss your case with one of our attorneys.
 Evening and weekend consultations are available.
-To speak to us, call 312-324-0409 (800-787-5431 toll free) or send us an e-mail.
-Se habla español.
+To meet with us, call 312-324-0409 or send us an e-mail.

 Se habla español.